koding/global.hackathon/Teams/CleverCrypter/ABOUT.md

-0xdeadbeef
+CleverCrypter
 ================

-Welcome to the 0xdeadbeef one man team page.
+Welcome to the CleverCrypter one man team page.

 About 0xdeadbeef
 ===========================